sPROFFEs/SpotiDL_telegram_bot/README.md

 ### 🎵 **Playlist Management**
 - Download complete Spotify playlists
 - Download complete YouTube playlists
+- Add songs from a new playlist to an existing one
 - Custom folder naming for organized storage
 - Automatic playlist updates with new songs
 - Manual sync functionality
-- Individual track addition from Spotify search or URL
+- Individual track addition from Spotify or YouTube URL
 - Custom playlist creation for single tracks
 - Smart sync exclusion for custom playlists
 - YouTube video integration with playlist management